kubernetes-csi/external-resizer/README.md

 * `--metrics-path`: The HTTP path where prometheus metrics will be exposed.
 Default is `/metrics`.

+* `--handle-volume-inuse-error <true/false>`: Enable or disable volume-in-use error handling in external-resizer.
+Defaults to `true` and resize-controller will watch for all pods in all namespaces to check if PVC being expanded is in-use by a pod or not before retrying volume expansion if CSI driver throws volume-in-use error.
+Setting this to `false` will cause external-resizer to ignore volume-in-use error and resize-controller will retry volume expansion even if volume is already in use by a pod and CSI driver does not support expansion of in-use volumes.

 #### Other recognized arguments

 * `--kubeconfig <path>`: Path to Kubernetes client configuration that the external-resizer uses to connect to Kubernetes API server.
 When omitted, default token provided by Kubernetes will be used.
 This option is useful only when the external-resizer does not run as a Kubernetes pod, e.g. for debugging.
 Either this or `--master` needs to be set if the external-resizer is being run out of cluster.